zaptst/zap/README.md

 | **Structured**  |  ✅  |  ❌  |  ✅  |
 | **Extensible**  |  ✅  |  ❌  |  ✅  |
 | **Readable**    |  ❌  |  ✅  |  ❌  |

+#### Considerations

+There are many different types of development tools that would like a standard way to report results via a format like ZAP.

+They generally fall into one of two categories:

+1. **Producers**
+  - Testing Frameworks
+  - Linters/Code Quality
+  - Type Checkers
+  - Compilers/Build Tools
+2. **Consumers**
+  - CI/CD Platforms/Services
+  - Task Runners/Build Frameworks
+  - Reporters (CLI or GUI)

+Many of these tools already use JUnit or TAP, however many are unhappy with these formats and would like something better.
+ZAP should consider all of these tools and provide guidance on implementations.

 ## Spec